wafflepie/dotfiles/README.md

 And you're done!
 Once installed, you can reinitialize from any directory by running `dot`.

 The `dot` binary also includes some additional features for maintenance.
-Run `dot -h` or review the source code at `/binaries/dot` for more info.
+Run `dot -h` or review the source code in `/binaries/dot` for more info.

 ## Structure